morsecodemedia/blog.morsecodemedia.com/content/beyond-keywords-and-metadata-the-developers-seo.md

 ---
-title: "Beyond Keywords and Metadata - The Developer's SEO"
+title: "Beyond Keywords and Metadata: The Developer's SEO"
+description: "In this article I discuss the role of the developer in SEO"
 date: 2015-04-03T16:47:05-04:00
 draft: false
 ---